AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49822-updates-in-Requisition-List-page-not-reflected-on-print.md

 ## Issue

-Updates in the requisition list page are not reflected on the print requisition list.
+Updates on the requisition list page are not reflected on the print requisition list.

 <u>Steps to reproduce</u>: